den-materials/es6/readme.md

 - ES4 never released, largely due to  political reasons
 - 2009 - ES5 released, what we've been writing so far in class.
 - 2015 - ES6 published releasing a wide set of new features and syntax
-- June, 2016 - ES7 published with features inclusing the `**` exponent operator
+- June, 2016 - ES7 published with features including the `**` exponent operator

 #### Why now?